ffalor/ffalor-groupmembers/README.md

 ## Requirements

 PowerShell 5.1 is recommended to ensure full functionality.
-Will use net.exe if version 5.1 is not present.
+The task will use net.exe if version 5.1 is not present.
 See the [Limitations](Limitations) section for more information.

 This module is compatible with Puppet Enterprise and Puppet Bolt.